SAP-samples/teched2025-IN162/exercises/ex1/README.md

 	![Pic 2](./images/ex1-2.png)

 4. On the right side of the screen, click the button labeled **"Open Broker Manager"**.
-It will open in a new tab.
+It will open in a new browser tab or window.

 	![Pic 14](./images/ex1-3.png)